-The proposed cultivation of mussels on the foreshore will use naturally occurring marine phytoplankton present in seawater.
+The cultivation of mussels on the foreshore will use naturally occurring marine phytoplankton present in the seawater.
+High levels of plankton occur naturally at the location and shellfish cultivation at this scale will not result in limiting plankton growth or abundance.